reallyTG/reformulator-artifact/README.md

 ### employee-tracker

 **To run**: `npm run test` in `/home/evaluation/case-studies/employee-tracker`.
 There is no separate front end for this application, as it is a simple CLI to the employee server backend.
+(The MySQL service needs to be running for this; if it isn't, run `service mysql start`.)
+CLI is available on the terminal.

 **Procedure**: this is a CLI dashboard, navigate with arrow keys and select the desired option.